unik-name/help-unikname/docs/3-unikname-connect/howto-get-my-unikname-via-cli.md

 :::

-Open a Chrome or Brave internet browser on your Android Smartphone or the Safari internet Browser on your iPhone/ihbox.
+Open a Chrome or Brave internet browser on your Android Smartphone or the Safari internet Browser on your iPhone/iPad.
 Then go to [my.unikname.app](https://kover.link/c8rMyT).

 During the installation process you will have to setup your PIN Code.
 This PIN is specific to your Smartphone.
 It will be requested to unlock your app.

 Until done you're going to choose `restore your @unikname` button, and follow the process.

+You will need:
+- your chosen @unikname
+- **the passphrase** (or secret recovery key) you've used to create the @unikname you want to restore

 ![my.unikname.app](./images/bob-app-snapshot2.png)